 To be eligible for an award, an applicant must meet the following requirements:

 - Have maintained a 3.0 GPA in high school.

-- Submit an application to Wayne State University and a Theatre Major Audition/Interview Registration Form one week prior to the audition/interview.
+- Submit a completed application to Wayne State University (at least one week prior to the audition/interview)

 It is your responsibility to fill out the registration form and follow the submission guidelines.
 Even if you have already been accepted by another university, you are welcome and encouraged to audition for and apply to Wayne State University.

 Each admitted company member in the above areas is awarded a Graduate Research Assistantship to Wayne State University.
 Furthermore, all tuition and all direct fees are paid for by the department and/or university.
 The student's only monetary obligation is the application fee that is required when the student applies to the university.
 Course fees and book costs will apply in most situations.

 Sample Financial Package (based on the 2015-16 academic year):

 - Tuition and Fee Waivers (10 credit hours/semester) $27,649

 - Maximum Month in Moscow Scholarship Award $3,000

 - Total: $53,695*